“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “Brace.
 Brace.
 Brace,” the mouths chanted in a fearful chorus.

 Scabby began a frantic braking maneuver, its legs burrowing deep furrows in the old street as the vehicle struggled to slow.
-Several legs snapped at their joints, spraying black grease.
-Rylan nearly lost his footing as the creature lurched to a standstill.
+Through the window Rylan saw several legs snapping at their joints to drag behind.
+He nearly lost his footing as the creature lurched to a standstill.
 The overhead voices petered off into painful groans and whimpers.

 “Sorry, Scabby,” Rylan whispered as the doors yawned open.